zerowastesgp/tf-dns-zerowastesgp-fr/README.md

-# Terraform Module Template
+# Terraform DNS zone - zerowastesgp.fr

-Template of a minimal Terraform module.
+Terraform module for managing the `zerowastesgp.fr` DNS zone.

 This module follows the [standard structure][standard-module-structure] described in the [Terraform documentation][terraform-docs].